pirl/pirl-docs/content/PirlCloud/pirl app/Pirl app guide/_index.en.md

 you get this because there are no funds at the wallet, to pay for the gas you need to activate the contract.

-and now we cone fix this by sending an x amount to the wallet in this example we do 0.2 Pirl.
+and now we can fix this by sending an x amount to the wallet in this example we do 0.2 Pirl.

 The first step is to copy the key/wallet address:

 {{< imagesurlsheaders "cloud/pirlapp6.jpg" >}}

 Now you go to your wallet and transfer 0.2 or any other amount you want to the key/wallet address we just copied

 {{< imagesurlsheaders "cloud/pirlapp7.jpg" >}}